State of the Planet

 Salvaging tree rings from old framing timbers during a building demolition, downtown Manhattan.
 The samples can be used to reconstruct past climate.

-SAVING TRIBAL LAND | Sea-level adaptation, Shinnecock Nation, New York, and other communities | ONGOING thru SPRING 2027
+SAVING TRIBAL LAND | Sea-level adaptation, New York and Virginia | ONGOING thru SPRING 2027

-The Shinnecock people have long dwelled along the seashore of Long Island; half the small tribe’s members now live on a low-lying peninsula that is slowly being inundated by sea-level rise.
-Economist Malgosia Madajewicz is working closely with tribal authorities to help design adaptation strategies that will allow people to remain on their land.
-The project will also include the nearby town of Mastic Beach, where other Indigenous people live.
-With colleagues, she will also work on a partner program with Indigenous people along the Virginia shore.
-Shinnecock Nation website
+The Shinnecock people have long dwelled along the seashore of Long Island, with many now living on a low-lying peninsula slowly being inundated by sea-level rise.
+Economist Malgosia Madajewicz is working closely with tribal authorities to help design adaptation strategies.
+In Virginia, she and colleagues have also started working with the Pamunkey tribe, who live along the Pamunkey River on the oldest inhabited native reservation in North America.
+Shinnecock Nation website | Pamunkey Tribe website

 DIARY OF A TREE | Real-time forest monitoring, Hudson Valley | ONGOING

-Biologist Kevin Griffin and colleagues are running a network of instruments in the New York suburbs to monitor physiological functions of trees, and transmit the data in real time to the lab.
-They have wired some 60 trees in the lower Hudson Valley and Long Island, monitoring how they respond to daily weather shifts; this in turn is suggestive of how they may respond to longer-term climate changes.
-They also have a live rooftop webcam at suburban Lamont-Doherty Earth Observatory that takes a photo of the area canopy every 15 minutes, available in real time to the public; this is aimed at assessing how seasonal rhythms of trees and vegetation may be changing.
+Biologist Kevin Griffin and colleagues are running a network of instruments in the New York suburbs to monitor physiological functions of trees, and transmit the data in real time.
+They have wired some 60 trees in the lower Hudson Valley and Long Island, monitoring how they respond to daily weather shifts; this can suggest how they may respond to long-term climate changes.
+They also have a live rooftop webcam at suburban Lamont-Doherty Earth Observatory that takes a photo of the area canopy every 15 minutes.
+This is aimed at assessing how seasonal rhythms of trees may be changing.
+The photos are available to the public in real time.
 Article on the webcam | Camera livestream | Earth Institute article on the research | New Yorker article

 RESURRECTED SPRINGS | Studies of 1800s spas, Northeast states | TBD